brunocfnba/docker-training/README.md

 5. Download the docker-mongo directory located in the module-vi-viii directory and build the Dockerfile.
 Name the image 'your_name/pymongo'.

 6. Access the mongodb container.
 In the container type mongo to reach mongodb console and use the following commands to create a new database and collection.
-    * use testdb - to create the testdb database
+    * use testdb - to create the testdb database.

     * Insert at least three products in the 'products' collection.
 Use `db.products.insert({“product”:”mango”})` to create the collection and insert the products.
 Change only the product name.